amaranth-unm/amaranth-unm.github.io/equipment/3d-printer/index.md

 date: 2025-06-19
 ---

-## 3D Printing using Orca Slicer (software app) and the Anycubic Kobra 3 Printer (hardware)

-Most of the work of 3D printing is preparing the print file.
-Once you have done that, there are very few steps related to operating the machine itself.

-The slicing software creates instructions for how to print an object for a particular printer.
-On the Mac workstations in the Amaranth Studio, the software is set to default to the printer we have: the Anycubic Kobra 3.
-If you want to slice a model on your own computer, choose the correct version of Orca to download by visiting [their Github page](https://github.com/SoftFever/OrcaSlicer/releases).
-You can choose which of the four loaded filaments you want to use for your print.
-You should find the easy steps below sufficient for preparing and printing your 3D model.
-If you would like further details, you can watch the videos at hte bottom of this page.

 ## Preparing the Print File

-- Open the Orca Slicer application and ensure that the Anycubic Kobra 3 printer is selected.
+- Open the Orca app and ensure that the Anycubic Kobra 3 printer is selected.
 The printer settings should look like the below screenshot.
 {% include figure.html
   class="left"
   width="60%"